Hayato0512/MotorMedia/README.md

 - because personally I have been sick of those huge social media out there(instagram, facebook, snapchat etc) as their way of maximizing their profit is to make people hooked with their clever attention engineered service, and I think it is really bad. so I wanted to make a social media that merely serves them, intead of using them.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Features
-List the ready features here:
-- share your thoughts with photos
-- craete/join a community with a specific interest
-- Real time chat features
-- browse motorcycles from motorcycle database(more than 35,000 moto models)
-- register your favorite/owned/wishList motorcycle, so that people can see it to connect with you.

 ## Technologies Used